-Imperial Oil reports drop in third-quarter profit
+Imperial Oil misses Q3 profit estimates as costs weigh

-Canadian oil producer and refiner Imperial Oil Ltd on Friday reported a smaller quarterly profit from a year ago when it realized a $716-million gain from the sale of some its retail sites.
+Canadian oil producer and refiner Imperial Oil Ltd on Friday reported a smaller-than-expected quarterly profit as higher costs and a marginal drop in production offset an increase in realized crude prices.

 The company reported a net profit of $371-million, or 44 cents per share, in the third quarter ended Sept.
-30, from $1-billion, or $1.18 per share, a year earlier.
+30.

+Analysts on average were expecting a profit of 46 Canadian cents per share, according to Thomson Reuters I/B/E/S.

+Imperial Oil posted a $1-billion profit in the year-ago quarter due to a $716-million gain from the sale of some of its retail sites.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.